CenturyLinkCloud/PublicKB/Backup/backup-anywhere.md

 ### Getting Started with Backup Anywhere

 There are 2 methods available to install the Simple Backup agent on your non-CenturyLink Cloud servers.
 The easiest way to get started with backup anywhere is covered in this article and is administered through the [Simple Backup UI](http://backup.ctl.io) and is intended to install the agent on a single server at a time.
-An advanced instillation is available and covered in the [advanced guide](./Backup-Anywhere-Advanced-Install.md).
+An advanced/manual installation is available and covered in the [manual install guide](./backup-anywhere-manual-install.md).

 * To get started with Backup Anywhere, simply select the Backup Anywhere heading in the [Simple Backup UI](http://backup.ctl.io).